com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework .md

 can return; these are simple wrappers around `cask.Request`, and simply set up the relevant headers or status code for you.

+### HTML Rendering

+Cask doesn't come bundled with HTML templating functionality, but it makes it really easy to use community-standard libraries like [Scalatags](https://github.com/lihaoyi/scalatags) to render your HTML.
+Simply adding the relevant `ivy"com.lihaoyi::scalatags:0.6.7"` dependency to your `build.sc` file is enough to render Scalatags templates:

+$$$scalatags

 ### Extending Endpoints with Decorators